 SEC.
-4.06 COST PROPOSAL
+4.07 COST PROPOSAL

 Cost proposals must be submitted on the attached cost proposal form in order to be found responsive.
 Contractors shall not make changes to the form.
-Rates shall include all direct and indirect costs to include but not limited to insurance, profit, overhead, etc.
+Rates shall include all direct and indirect costs to include but not limited to insurance, profit, overhead, assigned to each person working on the project, percentage of each person's time devoted to the project, and profit.
+The costs identified on the cost proposal are the total amount of costs to be paid by the state.
+No additional charges shall be allowed.

 SEC.
-4.07 EVALUATION CRITERIA
+4.08 EVALUATION CRITERIA